steffenknott/netatmoToInfluxDB/README.md

 ## What the script does

 The scripts loads all available stations from the netatmo API.
-All available sensor values are written to InfluxDB.
+All latest sensor values are written to InfluxDB.
 Values are tagged with "station" or "module" as tag key and the mac address of the station or module as tag value.

 ## Run the script